Bear Valley Snowsports Foundation

 How We Support Our Athletes

-• Provide a communication and information resource for all our teams through our TeamBV website and regular email updates
+• Provide a communication and information resource for all our teams through our TeamBV website, social media and regular email updates

-• Organize and run the Rasmussen Classic SL Race, the Far West USSS Central Series race at Bear Valley
+• Organize and run the Rasmussen Classic SL Race, the Far West USSS Central Series races and Slush Cup at Bear Valley

 • Manage and underwrite NASTAR races at Bear Valley